On Algebraic Conditions for the Non-Vanishing of Linear Forms in Jacobi Theta-Constants: Acknowledgements.

-{\bf Acknowledgements.} We would like to express our deep gratitude to Professor Y.\,Tachiya for his useful comments.
-The second author would like to acknowledge the Department of Atomic Energy, Govt. of India, for providing the research grant.
+We would like to express our deep gratitude to Professor Y.\,Tachiya for his useful comments.
+We are also indebted to the unknown reviewer for his helpful comments to improve the manuscript.